MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-record-purchases.md

     The **Line Amount** field is updated to show the value in the **Direct Unit Cost** field multiplied by the value in the **Quantity** field.

-    The price and line amount are shown with or without sales tax depending on what you selected in the **Prices Including Tax** field on the vendor card.
+    The price and line amount are shown with or without US sales tax depending on what you selected in the **Prices Including Tax** field on the vendor card.

+    The totals fields under the lines are automatically updated as you create or modify lines to display the amounts that will be posted to the ledgers.

+    > [!NOTE]
+    > In very rare cases, the posted amounts may deviate from what is displayed in the totals fields.
+This is typically due to rounding calculations in relation to GST or US sales tax.<br /><br />To check the amounts that will actually be posted, you can use the **Statistics** page, which takes into account the rounding calculations.
+Also, if you choose the **Release** action, the totals fields will be updated to include rounding calculations.

 12. In the **Invoice Discount Amount** field, enter an amount that should be deducted from the value shown in the **Total Incl.
 Tax** field at the bottom of the invoice.

     > [!NOTE]